kalx09/event-library/README.md

 # How to run

 ## app.py
-- app.py is a sample application which is using event library to create & capture events.
+- app.py is a sample application which uses event library to create & capture events.
 - To demonstrate usage of event library, app.py creates a 'user-login' event with event rule 'login-failed' & event verb 'failed'.
-- If a user login fails for 5 times within 10 minutes then event library stores this event data.
+	- If a user login fails for 5 times within 10 minutes then event library capture & store this event details.
 - To test this, run this file 5 times within 10 minutes which will do the loging failure for 5 times.
-Hence, it shall satisfy the event rule.
+Hence, it satisfies the event rule 'login-failed'.
-- This file also call get_event_data() which outputs the event data.
+- This module (app.py) also make a call to library's get_event_data() api which outputs the requsted event data.
-- If you want to create a new event with different rule, call the appropriate apis to do so.
+- If you want to create a new event with different rule on the fly, call the appropriate apis to do so.

 # Documentation
-- Each module of event library is documented with python docstrings along with the required & optional arguments.
+- Each module of event library is documented with python docstrings along with the required & optional arguments, return type & exception thrown if any.
 - PEP8 coding standard is followed throughout the project.

 # Assumptions
-- Each event name (noun) is unique.
-For example, event db holds only one record with name 'user-login'.
+- Each event name (noun) needs to be unique.
+For example, event db can hold only one record with name 'user-login'.
+However, it can hold 'n' no of event data related to 'user-login'.
 - There needs to be a event rule for each event.
 For example, user login needs to be failed for atleast 5 times within 10 minutes in order to store it into the database.